 The State Secretariat of Agroindustry finances selected projects originally presented by the Provinces, associations, cooperatives or the private sector.
 The payments finance seeding pastures, better access to feed, improved-breeds insemination, veterinary services, other production inputs and on farm investments.
 The payments are provided to beef or milk producers or their associations and require proof of the purchase of the corresponding inputs, capital or services such as: pastures and grasses for cattle, infrastructure and fodder supply, balanced feed facility, kits for insemination and semen for genetic breeding and veterinary services for bovine herds.
-The programme Support for Livestock Activity has three components depending of the purpose of the purchase.
-One component estimated to be equivalent to one-third of its total budget is provided for the purchase of variable inputs; another one-third for the acquisition of fixed capital and on farm investment; and the last one-third for the purchase of on-farm services.
+The programme Support for Livestock Activity has three components depending of the purpose of the purchase of variable inputs; another one-third for the acquisition of fixed capital and on farm investment; and the last one-third for the purchase of on-farm services.
 This programme replaces the National Livestock Plan that ended in 2011.